 The iBar gadget

-You can specify which application launchers are housed in an iBar by right-clicking it and choosing iBar > Contents from the context menu.
-The iBar Applications dialog box opens, where you can add or remove applications and, at the Order tab, specify their position.
+You can specify which application launchers are housed in an iBar by right-clicking it (for example right-click on the Thunar file manager icon) and choosing iBar > Contents from the context menu iBar Applications dialog box opens, where you can add or remove applications and, at the Order tab, specify their position.

 The reason why your new iBar contains the same launchers as the original is because it is pointing to the same source.
 You need to change this: